Australia national baseball team: World Baseball Classic

-United States, 2006
+2006 (United States)

 Prior to formally starting their campaign, Australia played an exhibition game, which they lost, against a Boston Red Sox squad at City of Palms Park in Fort Myers, Florida.
 This was also the site of their training camp.

 Australia competed in Pool D—along with Dominican Republic, Italy and Venezuela—in the first round at Cracker Jack Stadium in Orlando, Florida.
 The other three teams were able to field a large number of Major League players.
 Of players born outside the United States on 2006 Major League Opening Day rosters, the Dominican Republic (85) and Venezuela (43) had more than all other countries and between them accounted for more than 57% of foreign-born players in the leagues.
 Italy is among the top nations in Europe and had access to Italian-American players under the eligibility rules for the tournament.
 Thus, Australia was considered the underdog in the pool.

 Having failed to win any of their round-robin pool games, they finished last in their pool, and were eliminated with Canada, China, Chinese Taipei, Italy, Netherlands, Panama and South Africa.
 The eventual champions were Japan.

-Mexico, 2009
+2009 (Mexico)

 Australia was based in Peoria, Arizona—the site of the Seattle Mariners spring training camp—for their preparation for the formal start of their 2009 campaign.
 Unlike 2006, in which they had one exhibition game, they competed against three different Major League clubs: the Seattle Mariners, the Milwaukee Brewers and the Chicago White Sox.
 Their game against Seattle was Ken Griffey Jr.'s first game playing for the Mariners since October 1999, and was also their first victory as part of a World Baseball Classic tour.

 Australia was drawn in Pool B for the 2009 tournament, along with Cuba, Mexico and South Africa, competing at Foro Sol Stadium in Mexico City.
 After beating Mexico in their opening game, they lost their next two games to Cuba and Mexico, and were eliminated from the tournament.
 The Australians set a WBC record against Mexico: 22 hits in a single game is more than any other team has achieved in either tournament.